NuttyMars/tweeter/README.md

 Tweeter is a simple, single-page Twitter clone.

-Staret code cloned from Lighthouse Labs repo.
+Starter code cloned from Lighthouse Labs repo.
 Developed further using HTML, CSS, JS, jQuery and AJAX.

 ## Getting Started